Income Tax Act 2007

 1. For the purposes of this section, and sections HC 36, HC 37, LE 4, and LF 2 (which relate to the treatment of tax credits of beneficiary minors), a minor is a natural person resident in New Zealand who is under 16 years of age on the trust’s balance date for the income year.

-1. from a trust settled in the way described in section HC 36:
+1. settled in a way described in section HC 36:

-1. from a testamentary trust described in section HC 37:
+1. a testamentary trust described in section HC 37:

 2. This section overrides sections HC 5, HC 18 to HC 20, HC 22, HC 23, and HC 32.